raidycv/rx-toolhead-/README.md

 BOOM
-⚠️ Note: All links are provided for convenience.
-I am not affiliated with any sellers.
+Note: All links are provided for convenience.
+Buy if you want buy from them or you can find your own buying source.

 # 🛠️ Printhead Parts List

 This is a curated list of components used in the printhead build, organized by category.